socketsupply/nat-traversal-spec/SPEC.md

 2) The NAT supports/allows a port mapping protocol (uPnP/PMP/PCP).

 3) The inbound traffic looks like the response to some prior outbound traffic.
 This technique is also known as [hole-punching][W0] and involves something like a [STUN][W3] server.

-Port mapping protocols, hole-punching, brute force port scanning, and relay servers in concert will provide a reliable network where the majority of communication is peer-to-peer.

 | NAT Type | Description |
 | :---     | :---        |